mattstark256/mattstark256.github.io/_posts/2019-02-15-window-shaders.markdown

 I created some window shaders in Unity using several different techniques to create the appearance of depth.

+## Shader 1: Cubemap
 The most basic approach was to sample a cubemap using the view direction.
 This would only be effective for very large interiors.

 ![Cubemap Interior]({{ "/assets/window shaders/WindowCubemap.gif" | absolute_url }})

+## Shader 2: Parallax texture
-A more convincing effect can be created by having an interior texture that is sampled as though it were positioned some distance behind the window's surface.
-This can be done efficiently, because most of the calculations can be in the vertex shader.
+A more convincing effect can be created by sampling a 2D texture as though it were positioned some distance behind the window's surface.
+This can be very efficient, because almost all of the calculations can be done in the vertex shader.

 ![Plane Interior]({{ "/assets/window shaders/WindowPlane.gif" | absolute_url }})

+## Shader 3: Forza Horizon 4
-I also wanted to replicate was the window shader used in Forza Horizon 4, as discussed in [this Gamasutra article](https://www.gamasutra.com/view/news/332409/Game_Tech_Deep_Dive_A_window_into_Playground_Games_latest_shader_development.php).
+I also tried recreating the window shader used in Forza Horizon 4, which is discussed in [this Gamasutra article](https://www.gamasutra.com/view/news/332409/Game_Tech_Deep_Dive_A_window_into_Playground_Games_latest_shader_development.php).
 This shader takes a square 2D texture and projects it so it appears to be a cuboid-shaped interior.

-The gif below shows my shader in action, as well as the 2D texture.
-I've used a bay window to demonstrate that it works regardless of the shape of the window's mesh.
+The gif below shows my shader in action.
+I've also included the 2D texture, which I made using Blender.
+I've used a bay window to demonstrate that the effect works regardless of the shape of the window's mesh.

 ![Forza Interior]({{ "/assets/window shaders/WindowForza.gif" | absolute_url }})

 ![Interior Texture]({{ "/assets/window shaders/Room Thirds.png" | absolute_url }})

+## Shader 2 code
-This is the code for the second shader described above.
+This is the code for the parallax texture shader described above.
 The alpha channel of the albedo texture (_MainTex) determines where the interior should be visible.
+The _IndoorOffset 4D vector represents two 2D vectors, one for the position of the interior texture and one for its scale.

     Shader "Custom/Window Shader"
     {